watson-developer-cloud/conversation-connector/channels/slack/README.md

     `cf login -a https://api.ng.bluemix.net/`

-    Select the Bluemix organization and space where you want to deploy.
+    Select the IBM Cloud organization and space where you want to deploy.

     **Note:** Currently, only the US South region is supported.